 - (1)(P) collaborate with the client, members of the health care team and, when appropriate, the client's significant other(s) in the interest of the client's health care;

-- (1)(T) accept only those nursing assignments that take into consideration patient safety and that are commensurate with one's own educational preparation, experience, knowledge and physical and emotional ability.
+- (1)(T) accept only those nursing assignments that take into consideration patient safety and that are commensurate with one's own educational preparation, experience, knowledge and physical and emotional ability; and

-- (3)(A)(i) performing comprehensive nursing assessments regarding the health status of the client.
+- (3)(A)(i) perform comprehensive nursing assessments regarding the health status of the client.

-Regardless of practice setting, the nurse's duty to keep patients safe cannot be superseded by physician orders, facility policies, or administrative directives; see Position Statement 15.14 Duty of a Nurse in Any Practice Setting.
-To assist in determining if a task is within an individual nurse's scope of practice; nurses may utilize the board's "Six-Step Decision-Making Model for Determining Nursing Scope of Practice."
+Regardless of practice setting, the nurse's duty to keep patients safe cannot be superseded by physician orders, facility policies, or administrative directives; see Position Statement 15.14, Duty of a Nurse in Any Practice Setting.
+Position Statement 15.11, Delegated Medical Acts contains additional information on physician delegation to nurses.
+To assist in determining if a task is within an individual nurse's scope of practice; nurses may utilize the Board's Scope of Practice Decision-Making Model (DMM).

-Advanced practice registered nurses (APRNs) are RNs who have completed a formalized education program, e.g., Master's or Post-Master's APRN curriculum that enables them to engage in certain aspects of medical diagnosis and medical management within their advanced practice role and population focus.
-Advanced practice licensure is not sufficient on its own to qualify an APRN to perform all types of medical screening exam.
-The APRN would have to be licensed in an appropriate role and population focus, e.g., Acute Care Nurse Practitioner, Adult Nurse Practitioner, or Family Nurse Practitioner for evaluation of general medical conditions of adults.
-The appropriately licensed APRN should have a signed protocol or collaborative agreement with a physician that specifically delegates medical aspects of care to the APRN.
-Other sources of information on EMTALA include:
+Advanced practice registered nurses (APRNs) are RNs who have completed a formalized education program, e.g., Master's or Post-Master's APRN curriculum, that enables them to engage in certain aspects of medical diagnosis and medical management within their advanced practice role and population focus.
+Advanced practice licensure is not sufficient on its own to qualify an APRN to perform all types of medical screening exams.
+The APRN would have to be licensed in an appropriate role and population focus, e.g., Acute Care Nurse Practitioner, Adult Nurse Practitioner, or Family Nurse Practitioner, for the evaluation of general medical conditions of adults.
+The appropriately licensed APRN should have a signed protocol or collaborative agreement with a physician, in accordance with Board rules, that specifically delegates medical aspects of care to the APRN.

 Although the laws regarding immunizations are not within the BON's authority, an Attorney General opinion in 1981 (MW-318) determined immunizations are preventative, thus no medical diagnosis is required or made when a person receives an immunization.
 Board staff recommends that a facility have standing physician delegation orders that guide the nurse when to give pneumococcal or influenza vaccines.
 Position Statement 15.5, Nurses with Responsibility for Initiating Physician Standing Orders, references the Texas Medical Board rules applicable to these types of orders, and provides guidance to nurses and employers on important components to include in standing delegation orders.

 As the BON does not regulate specific practices or practice settings, you may wish to check with the Department of State Health Services [DSHS].
-The number for the Immunizations Branch is 800-252-9152.
-The DSHS web site is http://www.dshs.state.tx.us.
+The number for the Immunizations Branch is 1-800-252-9152.
+The DSHS immunization web site is http://www.dshs.texas.gov/immunize/